Al-La'ib Ma'a Al-Kibar: Synopsis

-One day, Hassan dreams of another disaster.
-He predicts that something catastrophic will occur at 19 Marjane Street between 3:00 and 3:30 PM, though he has no further details.
-Accompanied by Officer Mo'tasem, Hassan rushes to the location.
-There, they find a private security officer guarding a political refugee residing in apartment 12 on the fourth floor of building 19.
-Concluding that the disaster will involve this individual, they prepare for the worst.
-Minutes later, the refugee appears with his dog, while children returning from school enter the building.
-Meanwhile, a car carrying four armed men with rifles approaches from the street.
+Hassan has another dream about an incident and reports that something serious will happen at 19 Marjane Street between 3:00 and 3:30 p.m., without knowing any further details.
+He goes there with Officer Mo'tasem, and they find a private security guard protecting a political refugee who lives in apartment 12 on the fourth floor.
+They assume the danger concerns this resident.
+Around the stated time, the refugee comes out with his dog while schoolchildren are entering the building, and a car carrying four armed men with rifles approaches along the street.

-Hassan instinctively runs to protect the children, while Officer Mo'tasem moves to shield the refugee.
-A shootout ensues, resulting in the deaths of two attackers, the injury of one, and the surrender of the fourth.
-Both the refugee and the children are saved.

-Despite his repeated efforts, Officer Mo'tasem fails to uncover the source of Hassan’s seemingly prophetic knowledge.
-One day, Hassan awakens to find himself facing a new officer, El-Sayouti (played by Mustafa Metwalli).
-The case has been transferred from Mo'tasem to El-Sayouti, who subjects Hassan to severe torture in an attempt to extract the truth, but Hassan remains silent.
+Hassan runs to protect the children, while Officer Mo'tasem moves to shield the refugee.
+A shootout follows, during which two of the attackers are killed, one is injured, and the fourth surrenders.
+The refugee and the children escape unharmed.
+Despite repeated questioning, Officer Mo'tasem cannot determine how Hassan learns about these incidents.
+Hassan later wakes to find that his case has been reassigned to a new officer, El-Sayouti (Mustafa Metwalli), who subjects him to torture in an attempt to force a confession, but Hassan continues to refuse to reveal any source.

-Later, Hassan meets Ali Al-Zahhar near the pyramids at night.
-Ali declares himself the “Pharaoh of this era,” proud of his efforts to protect the country despite his simplicity and poverty.
-He vows to continue defending it from evil.

-Meanwhile, another man proposes to Hassan’s fiancée, flaunting his wealth.
-Enraged, Hassan publicly beats him in front of the entire neighborhood.
-Hassan then visits the cinema to meet Ali, who provides details about a significant incident.
-The next day, Hassan reports to Officer Mo'tasem that heroin is being smuggled in the suitcase of a politically protected figure whose immunity shields him from searches.
+Later, Hassan meets Ali al-Zahhar near the pyramids at night, where Ali calls himself "the Pharaoh of this era" and speaks with pride about trying to protect the country despite his poverty.
+Around the same time, a wealthy man proposes to Hassan's fiancée, provoking Hassan to assault him in front of the neighborhood.
+Hassan then goes to the cinema to meet Ali, who gives him information about an upcoming incident.
+The following day, Hassan informs Officer Mo'tasem that heroin is being smuggled in the suitcase of a politically protected figure whose immunity prevents his luggage from being searched.

-Time and again, Hassan accurately predicts crimes, and his information consistently proves reliable.

-It is revealed that all the secret operations exposed by Hassan were orchestrated by a powerful criminal syndicate with significant influence in the country.
-The syndicate eventually discovers that the confidential information Hassan has been providing to security forces originates from his friend, Ali Al-Zahhar.
-Ali, who works at a telephone communication center, overhears sensitive conversations revealing threats to national security.

-To protect Ali's identity, Hassan steadfastly conceals his source, even under immense pressure and torture, maintaining the narrative that his knowledge comes from dreams.
-This unwavering loyalty underscores Hassan’s commitment to safeguarding his friend while continuing to stand against the forces threatening his country.